 Gather Your Supplies

 You will need several sheets of square origami paper.
 Choose papers with coordinating colors or patterns.
 The size of the paper does not matter as long as it is square.
-If you don't have origami paper, cut construction paper into a square, or check out other kinds of papers you can use.
+If you don't have origami paper, cut construction paper into a square.

 02 of 07